Al Jazeera journalist, cameraman killed in Israeli attack on Gaza

 According to preliminary figures by the Committee to Protect Journalists, at least 111 journalists and media workers are among those killed since the start of the war on October 7.

-Mohamed Moawad, Al Jazeera Arabic managing editor, said the attack targeted the crew as they were “courageously covering the events in northern Gaza”.
+Mohamed Moawad, Al Jazeera Arabic managing editor, said the Qatar-based network’s journalists were killed as they were “courageously covering the events in northern Gaza”.

 Ismail was renowned for his professionalism and dedication, bringing the world’s attention to the suffering and atrocities committed in Gaza, especially in Al-Shifa Hospital and the northern neighborhoods.